Mhmdzm/grid-search/README.md

 - Highlighting of search words in titles and content
 - Built using Angular 17 standalone setup
 - No backend needed (data is stored in a constant array)

+how to run the project:
+in your terminal:
+1-npm install
+2-ng serve
+3- open the link that appear in terminal